How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 Trophic ulcers

-Trophic ulcers are initially not an infectious, but a trophic process, which, with a long course, can be complicated by the addition of pathogenic microflora.
+Trophic ulcers are initially not an infectious, but a trophic process, which over a long period can be complicated by the addition of pathogenic microflora.

 Folliculitis